susstevedev/html-video-resizer/README.md

 ##
 Resizes HTML5 video via Javascript and classnames.

+# Usage
+##
+Please use this with caution.
+Seince this may change core files of your site via Javascript (only client side), make sure to test this locally first before installing it on you're web server. \

 # Setup
 ##
 Download the `video_resizer.js` and `video_resizer.css`, then link them like so: \